Screen Fatigue: Computer Lenses

 Don't Skimp on Kids' Sun Protection

 Children need sunglasses just as much as adults do, maybe more -- because they're outside more often than adults are and their eyes are more sensitive.
 Make sure kids' sunglasses offer the same UV protection that you'd look for in an adult pair.
 Although 2/3 of adults buy sunglasses for their children, only 13% check to make sure they protect against UV rays.
+Think of sunglasses like "sun screen for your child's eyes."

 Screen Time and Children's Vision